 Product Line Code

-Your Wellness Moment: Stand-up Paddleboard Yoga on Lake Arenal, La Fortuna
+Your Wellness Moment: Stand-up Paddleboard Class on Lake Arenal, La Fortuna,

 Your Wellness Moment: Volcanic Mud Bath and Hot Springs, Rincón de la Vieja Volcano National Park.
 Arrival transfer.
 4 regional yoga classes.
 Surf lesson.
 Free time for rest and meditation.
 All transport between destinations and to/from included activities.